andre/geocoder/README.md

-# geocoder
+# Geocoder (in Crystal)

-Simplest possible geocoder.
+Simplest possible geocoder shard for Crystal.
 Uses Google's Geocoding API, which you can get for free to start.

 Get your API here: https://developers.google.com/maps/documentation/geocoding/get-api-key